Saturday, 19 October 2024

 The quest of the Western world to maintain global economic hegemony is no less the case when it comes to post-Soviet Russia and China.

-There has been an enduring project aimed at pressuring Russia to surrender its sovereignty so as to enable to West to have unfettered access to and control of its vast resources, while China’s rise in economic power has caused apprehension on the part of the United States.
+There has been an enduring project aimed at pressuring Russia to surrender its sovereignty so as to enable the West to have unfettered access to and control of its vast resources, while China’s rise in economic power has caused apprehension on the part of the United States.

 A closer examination of the relations between the West and these two powers reveal a racial subtext which few are willing to admit.